sbits/Roundabout/README.md

 The name comes from the overall philosophy of the system which is to avoid centralized decision making points and instead focus on an intuitive prioritization and distribution algorithm.

+# Fork Notice:

+We needed a distributed high-speed crawler which gives us access to the raw (downloaded) data, to replace 'wget' in our static-rails-website-dumper.
+By using 'roundabout' and some custom Parser-Classes (namely css- and ajax-path-extractors), we are able to dump our dynamic rails applications as plain old html/css/js/json files.

+## !!!!!!!!!!!!!!!!!!!
+THIS IS WORK-IN-PROGRESS... use on your own risk !!!!!!!!!!!!!!!!!!! !!!!!!!!!!!!!!!!!!!

 ## Install dependencies

     git clone git://github.com/Zapotek/Roundabout.git